Stratio/Decision/doc/src/site/sphinx/architecture.rst

 interact with the Engine.

 -  A publish-subscribe messaging system `Apache Kafka <http://kafka.apache.org/>`_.
 Decision uses Kafka and Zookeeper as tools to communicate and keep configuration.
+Decision reads the streaming information from Kafka in real time, and build failover capabilities storing configuration in Zookeeper.

  .. image:: images/about-overview.jpg